proto-solarian/Helio-Library/README.md

 - Tests should be out of source, especially so that some library header doesn't accidentally call them in.
 - Implement Matrices and Quaternions
 - Add that quick square root from Quake

+† There are/may-always-be some standard math library references, like sin, cos, etc.